janosh/matbench-discovery/site/src/routes/si/+page.md

 {/if}

 > @label:fig:model-run-times-pie Creating this benchmark (excluding debugging runs) used a total of 3210 hours of compute time (mix of CPU and GPU, mostly CPU).
 Notably, the vast majority of that (2705 h) was used in the Bayesian optimization step of BOWSR + MEGnet.<br>
 > Some bars have two sections.
 The bottom shows training time, the upper test time.
-If there's only one section (everything right of BOWSR + MEGnet) the model was not re-trained for this benchmark and the bar shows only the test time.
+If there's only one section the model was not re-trained for this benchmark and the bar shows only the test time.

 ## Formation Energy MAE = Hull Distance MAE